chanchal-kumar-mandal/go-projects/README.md

-# Added some projects using Go language
+## Added some projects using Go language

-1. Added some small projects.
+  * Added some small projects.
+Each folder contains one individual project.
+README.md of that folder describes details of that project.
+  * Project: *revel-framework* - One small web application project using Revel framework
-2. Project: *revelApp* - One small web application project using Revel framework
+  * Project: *revelApp* - One small web application project using Revel framework
+  * Project: *custom-package* - Create custom package
-2. I will add more biger/complex projects in upcoming days.
+  * I will add more biger/complex projects in upcoming days.